Quick-Agency/firebase-extensions/firestore-d13n/PREINSTALL.md

 ```

 #### Custom logic for denormalize data
 An optional denormalize function name can be passed in the configuration.
-This function name must refer to a deployed [https callable function](https://firebase.google.com/docs/functions/callable?gen=1st) (1st generation) and will be called with the new data from the source document and return the denormalize data.
+This function must :
+- be an [https callable function](https://firebase.google.com/docs/functions/callable?gen=1st) (1st generation)
+- be deployed on the same region as the firebae extension
+- return the denormalized data

 In this case the object found in the matching fieldpath is replace with return value.

 **A https callable function to denormalize user data**
 ```typescript